LizcanoJuan1010/studio/README.md

 1.  **Build the Docker images:**
     Open your terminal in the project root and run:
     ```bash
-    docker-compose build
+    docker compose build
     ```

 2.  **Start the application:**
     ```bash
-    docker-compose up
+    docker compose up
     ```
-    You can add the `-d` flag (`docker-compose up -d`) to run the containers in the background.
+    You can add the `-d` flag (`docker compose up -d`) to run the containers in the background.

 3.  **Access the application:**
-    -   **Frontend:** The web application will be available at [http://localhost:9002](http://localhost:9002).
+    -   **Frontend:** The web application will be available at [http://localhost:3000](http://localhost:3000).
     -   **Backend API (for testing):** The FastAPI backend is available at [http://localhost:8001](http://localhost:8001).
 You can visit `http://localhost:8001/docs` for the API documentation.

 ## Project Structure